 Isabel Shackleton (married to the present owner’s great grandfather and first cousin to the explorer Ernest Shackleton) is responsible for some of the original layout, but over the last 20 years it has been greatly enlarged and reclaimed by the present owner, artist Lesley Fennell.
 Visitors can take a break from their garden visit to enjoy homemade biscuits, cakes or scones with homemade lemonade and apple juice from the orchard.
 Lunches are served every day that it is open, using fresh seasonal produce from the organic kitchen garden, which can be eaten in the gallery space, the picturesque yard or at one of the tables discreetly placed about the garden.

-Burtown House and Gardens is reopening their Gardens on Wednesday 20th May and their café for take-away food, pantry and farm stall.
+Burtown House and Gardens reopened their Gardens on Wednesday 20th May.

-The gardens will open from Wednesday to Sunday and the Green barn Restaurant, pantry and farm Stall will open from Friday to Sunday.
+The gardens will open from Wednesday to Sunday and the Green barn Restaurant, pantry and farm Stall will open from Wednesday to Sunday.
 Burtown House & Gardens have installed picnic benches throughout their sculptured gardens, adhering to the social distancing protocol ad guidelines.
-The Green Barn Restaurant is developing their picnic menu and will be adding a pizza menu in the coming weeks.
-Please note: The Green Barn Restaurant is strictly take-away only.
+The Green Barn Restaurant is developing their picnic menu and have added a pizza menu, please check their website for details at www.burtownhouse.ie

 Please continue to check the HSE website https://www.hse.ie/eng/services/news/newsfeatures/covid19-updates/ for further updates and continue to monitor our social media pages